 - Use two photos of the same resolution.

 - Pick photographs that are not too complicated.

-- If you are choosing two photos made at a different time and location you will need to ensure the white balance in each is as close as possible to the other.
+- If you are choosing two photos taken at a different time and location, you will need to ensure the white balance in each is as close as possible to the other.

 Open the first of your two photos.
-If your main subject is a different size in each photo, open the image where your subject is smallest.
+If your main subject is a different size in each photo, open the image where your subject is the smallest.
 This way you can resize your second photo down, rather than upscaling it.
-Sizing down will not result in noticeable quality loose whereas scaling up may do.
+Sizing down will not result in noticeable quality loss, whereas scaling up may.

 Click the padlock icon on the right side of the layer in the Layers Menu to unlock the background layer.

 Then from your computer’s filing system, click and drag the second photo on top of the first and align them.